PaperfireElements/generator-polymer-init-custom-build/README.md

     mkdir my-app
     cd my-app
-    polymer init custom-build
+    polymer init paperfire-app

 ### Start the development server

-This command serves the app at `http://localhost:8080` and provides basic URL routing for the app:
+This command serves the app at `http://localhost:3000` and provides basic URL routing for the app with live reload using browersync:

-    polymer serve --open
+    npm run dev

 ### Build